alanxoc3/alanxoc3.github.io/_drafts/fencing-story.md

 asked him the information about it and showed up there on the first day.

-I was very shy at the time, but willing to put myself into situations that I felt uncomfortabl in.
+I was very shy at the time, but willing to put myself into situations that I felt uncomfortable in.
 I enrolled in fencing every semester from Freshman to Junior year in college.
 I never felt like I fit in and Johnathan was my only friend the whole time.
 Johnathan fit in very well though.
 At the end of the first semester fencing tournament, Johnathan almost won it.
 By the time